tilek/random/principles/general/happiness.md

 - Stop all the negative self-talk or attack yourself in your internal dialogue

 - Learn to process all emotions in a health way (e.g. cry enough, show anger in a "ecological" way)

+- Learn to be comfortable while being alone

 # Happiness: Social

+- Learn to build great close and distant relationships

 - Surround yourself with people you love and who love you: family / relatives, friends, life partner / spouse